brendanartley/Analytics-Report-Generator/README.md

     ie. Specify teamID, season start and end on program call.

 - Change color and size of dots on scatter plot
-- Include titles on the bar and pie plots
+- Maybe Include titles on the bar and pie plots

+- Use plotly or some other decent table visuluzlization library to visualize some data?

 ### Potential Questions?